 Day 1 Afternoon – Mdina

 Right, off to Mdina!
 Head over to the Tritton Fountain and grab a bus from Valletta to Mdina. busses are actually very easy and affordable in Malta due to their very decent transport app, Tallinja.
-Download it on Apple or Android before starting your 3 days in Malta and get rid of the stress.

 Get the bus to the Mdina or Mdina Gate station which should take from 30-45 minutes.
 Just in time for lunch!
 There are a few restaurants to choose from in Mdina so you can either have a little look around or I recommend visiting the Medina Restaurant in the middle of the city.
 Very picturesque and beautiful.